aerospike/aerospike-client-python/doc/client.rst

     .. method:: operate(key, list[, meta[, policy]]) -> (key, meta, bins)

         Perform multiple bin operations on a record with a given *key*, \
         with write operations happening before read ops.
-Non-existent bins \
+In Aerospike server \
-        being read will have a ``None`` value.
+        versions prior to 3.6.0, non-existent bins being read will have a \
+        ``None`` value.
+Starting with 3.6.0 non-existent bins will not be \
+        present in the returned :ref:`aerospike_record_tuple`.

         :param tuple key: a :ref:`aerospike_key_tuple` associated with the record.
         :param list list: a :class:`list` of one or more bin operations, each \